-The Branch utilises a binomial lattice model to calculate the fair value of the share options awards, a Monte-Carlo simulation model and/or discounted cash flow technique to calculate the fair value of the RSU, ESPP and ASPP awards, taking into account the terms and conditions upon which the awards were granted.
-The price volatility is estimated on the basis of implied volatility of AIAGL's shares which is based on an analysis of historical data since they are traded on the Hong Kong Stock Exchange.
-The expected life of the options is derived from the output of the valuation model and is calculated based on an analysis of expected exercise behaviour of the Branch's employees.
+The Branch utilises a Monte-Carlo simulation model and/or discounted cash flow technique to calculate the fair value of the RSU, ESPP and ASPP awards, taking into account the terms and conditions upon which the awards were granted.
+The price volatility is estimated on the basis of implied volatility of the AIAGL's shares which is based on an analysis of historical data since they are traded on the Hong Kong Stock Exchange.
 The estimate of market condition for performance based RSUs is based on one-year historical data preceding the grant date.
-An allowance for forfeiture prior to vesting is not included in the valuation of the awards.